Hailey-beep/Project-36-Virtual-Pet/README.md

 # Project-36-Virtual-Pet

+Instructions: Feed your pet as much as you feel.
+To make sure you don't overfeed you pet it will tell you when it was last feed.
+Have fun and enjoy!

-Modifed where if there is no more food they will tell you you are 'out of food'.
+Modifed: if there is no more food, it will tell you 'out of food'.